dtzar/blog/CD-Kubernetes-VSTS/readme.md

 - Existing base deployment of an existing Kubernetes cluster on ACS or GKE.
 To see how to do this, [see step 2 in this link from DEIS](https://deis.com/docs/workflow/quickstart/).
 - Existing Visual Studio Team Services account.
 [Create one for free](https://go.microsoft.com/fwlink/?LinkId=307137)
 - Fundamental knowledge of how to use git version control
+- Create an Azure Container Registry (ACR) account [See here](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal)  Note: Other docker registries are supported, but steps in this article will reference ACR only.

 Tasks to go through are as follows: